Skip to content

 strict: true # if true, enforce; if false, detect_only regardless of route

-disable: [] # openapi-* sub-protections to skip
+disable: [] # openapi-* leaves to skip

 cors: # CORS is opt-in per route